SoftFluent/CodeFluent-Entities-Documentation/team_work.md

 ## [Database configuration](team-work/database_configuration.md)

-Information on how to configure connection strings for team work.
+Information on how to configure database access into a team development environment.

 ## [Build configuration](team-work/build_configuration.md)

 Information on how to configure Build Manager into Visual Studio.

 ## [Connection String](team-work/connection_string.md)

+Information on how to connection strings for team work.

 ## [Source control and generated files](team-work/source_control_and_generated_files.md)